norelinorth/norelinorth.github.io/_posts/2025-10-22-ai_context_engineering.md

 ---

 <a name="the-methodology"></a>
-## Our AI-Assisted Development Methodology
+## The AI-Assisted Development Methodology

 This is a **complete product development framework** from business idea to production deployment, optimized for AI assistance at every stage.